-- 3.1 The Public Bodies (Joint Working) (Scotland) Act 2014 establishes the legal framework for integrating health and social care to ensure joined-up, seamless services.
-In 2015, the Health and Social Care Partnership will be established as a separate legal entity governed by an Integration Joint Board.
-The Board comprises voting members from the Council and NHS Fife Board, supported by other non-voting members. - 3.2 The Integration Joint Board has responsibility for providing a Strategic Plan by April 2016, outlining the vision for health and social care services, key strategic priorities and the commissioning outcomes to be achieved.
-Services will become fully delegated when the Board approves the Strategic Plan. - 3.3 Fife Council's Chief Housing Officer is represented on the Strategic Planning Group, actively promoting the housing sector's role in health and social care integration.
-Officers with strategic housing, health and social care responsibilities are in regular liaison around strategic needs assessment and planning.
-This Housing Contribution Statement will form part of the agreed Strategic Plan.
+3.1 The Public Bodies (Joint Working) (Scotland) Act 2014 establishes the legal framework for integrating health and social care to ensure joined-up, seamless services.
+In 2015, the Health and Social Care Partnership was established as a separate legal entity governed by an Integration Joint Board.
+The Board comprises voting members from the Council and NHS Fife Board, supported by other non-voting members.

+3.2 The Integration Joint Board through the Strategic Planning Group are due to agree a Strategic Plan by April 2016, outlining the vision for health and social care services, key strategic priorities and commissioning outcomes to be achieved.
+Services will be fully delegated when the Board approves the Strategic Plan.
+The draft plan incorporating the Housing Contribution Statement was subject to public consultation during 2015.

+3.3 The Strategic Planning Group in Fife includes the Head of Housing Services and a senior representative of the Fife-based Registered Social Landlords, allowing the housing sector's role to be enhanced in the health and social care framework.
+Additionally, officers with strategic housing, health and social care responsibilities are in regular liaison around strategic needs assessment and planning.